Developer Guide

 nox -s release:trigger

-For further information, please refer to the exasol-toolbox’s page How to Release.
+For further information, please refer to the exasol-toolbox’s page Creating a Release.